Nayalaith/CV-Project/README.md

 # Sudoku Classification Project
+## Introduction

+## Introduction

+This project aims to explore the learning capabilities of neural network-based models, specifically in understanding complex positional relationships.
+While CNNs can analyze individual images, we want to test whether a neural network can infer relationships when images are presented together, as in a Sudoku puzzle.
+Sudoku requires the understanding that each number must appear only once in every row and column.
+Instead of relying on separate algorithms, we aim to determine if the neural network can learn this concept on its own.

+---

 ## Dataset
 The dataset for this project is available on Kaggle: [Sudoku Images Based on MNIST](https://www.kaggle.com/datasets/laithnayal/sudoku-images-based-on-mnist).
 It contains the following files: